fairtracks/omnipy/README.md

 * Transforming TCGA metadata into FAIRtracks format

 ## Nomenclature:
-* omnipy is designed to work with content which could be classified both as data and metadata in their original context.
+* Omnipy is designed to work with content which could be classified both as data and metadata in their original context.
 For simplicity, we will refer to all such content as "data".

 ## Overview of the proposed FAIRification process: